SvenShade/GAN-WN/README.md

 ## Here, you will find audio clips to augment this thesis.

-Current quantitative metrics (e.g. SNR) can be helpful in generally assessing the capabilities of an audio processing technique, when the ground truth is known.
-However, given the subjective nature of tasks such as instrumental audio synthesis, being able to audition the results is often more useful.
+Current quantitative metrics (e.g. signal-to-noise ratio) can be helpful in generally assessing the capabilities of an audio processing technique, when the ground truth is known.
+However, given the subjective nature of instrumental audio, being able to audition the results is often more useful.

 ### 1. Source-separation as Denoising